 Lori was appointed to the Authority in June 2016.
 Her broad experience in local government includes past positions as an adjunct professor in the Department of History and Political Science of York College of Pennsylvania, as president commissioner of the York County Board of Commissioners from 2004 to 2008, and as chairman of the Springettsbury Township Board of Supervisors from 1992 to 2003.
 Other community service includes President of the Board for the York County Literacy Council and Board Director of the York County Community Foundation.

 Danielle was appointed to the Authority in April 2015.
 Prior to her appointment, she served on the Authority’s Planning Committee in 2015.
 She holds a Master of Architecture Degree from the University of Oregon and is an Architect with Buchart Horn Architects of York, PA.
 Danielle has a special interest in urban design and planning.

 Ann was appointed to the Authority in November 2014.
 She is a registered landscape architect and principal with YSM, a York-based park and recreation planning firm.
 Ann brings to the Authority a wealth of talent, including over twenty-five years experience in both private and public landscape design, feasibility studies, and master plans for park and recreation agencies across Pennsylvania.
 She resides in Hopewell Township, where she serves as chairman of the planning commission.

 Henry served on the Authority since its beginning in 1990 and became its first emeritus member in May 2016.
 His service included chairman of the Owners and Operators Committee and most recently as a member of the Hanover Trolley Trail’s Trail Operations Committee.
 During his active tenure, Henry brought to the Authority a tremendous amount of local railroad knowledge and enthusiasm for converting the County’s Northern Central rail line to a rails-with-trails county park.
-Henry’s other community service includes the Red Lion Historical Society, the local volunteer fire company, and St. Paul UM Church.
-Henry continues to find time for his favorite pastime: riding the rails by motor car.
-Henry resides in Red Lion, PA.
+Henry’s other community service included the Red Lion Historical Society, the local volunteer fire company, and St. Paul UM Church.
+Henry’s favorite pastime was riding the rails by motor car.